phamhoangvu2k7/phamhoangvu2k7/README.md

 # Hey there! 👋

-I am Pham Hoang Vu, currently a first-year student at Danang University of Science and Technology and a backend developer at Google Developer Student Clubs.
-I am also very passionate about exploring and learning new technologies.
+I am Pham Hoang Vu, a first-year student at Danang University of Science and Technology and a backend developer at Google Developer Student Clubs.
+I am highly passionate about exploring and learning new technologies, especially in backend development.
+My core strengths lie in Node.js and Spring Boot, where I focus on building scalable, maintainable, and high-performance backend systems.

 ---